 The cell confirms our expectations from design.
 Our DNA contains incredible amounts of encoded information.
 Living cells transform this encoded chemical message into machines which are engineered to perform necessary biochemical functions.
 The conversion of DNA into protein relies upon a software-like system of commands and biochemical codes.
 This is an information processing system which Bill Gates has described as “like a computer program, but far, far more advanced than any software we’ve ever created.”

 The protein-machines produced by our DNA are often “irreducibly complex.”
 Irreducible complexity is a purposeful arrangement of parts, where if any part is removed or mutated, the structure ceases to assemble or function properly.
-For example, the “bacterial flagellum,” is a rotary-engine on bacteria which fails to assemble or function properly if we mutate any one of its 50 genes.
+For example, the “bacterial flagellum,” is a rotary-engine on bacteria which fails to assemble or function properly if we mutate any one of its approximately 35 protein components.
 Natural selection cannot account for this irreducible complexity because it only preserves structures which provide a functional advantage.
 In this “all-or-nothing” game, mutations cannot produce the complexity needed to provide a functional flagellar rotary engine one incremental step at a time, and the odds are too daunting for it to do it in a great leap.

 The past 50 years of biological research have found that life is fundamentally based upon: